taoo0316/taoo0316/README.md

 ### Hi there 👋

-- 👨‍💻 I am Wentao, an MCS student at Yale-NUS College, the leading liberal arts college in Asia.
+- 👨‍💻 I am Wentao, currently based in Singapore.
 - 📫 Visit my [website](https://zhuwentao.net/) for more!
 You might also want to see what I learnt in [college](https://minimal-eight.vercel.app/).

 **Connect with Me**